How to Generate Sales Leads With Killer Meta Descriptions

 - Ask Yourself This – if someone found my page on Google, Yahoo or Bing, why would they want to click through?
 What’s in it for them?
 What would grab their attention and compel them to click?

 - Now Craft Your Meta Description – In about 20 words, your mission is to show, at a glance, that the searcher has found a relevant, valuable result worthy of a click.
 Write your description in plain language that includes your primary keyword phrase and the value proposition for the searcher.

 - Don’t repeat the same meta descriptions on multiple pages.
 This makes no sense.
 Are all of your pages or blog posts about the same topic?
 Searchers will see that and get a poor first impression of your content.

 - Don’t use quotes (single quotes are ok though).
 Google will truncate your meta description if you use quotes.
 In general, it’s best to use alphanumeric characters exclusively.

-Looking at our Home page result above, we have chosen to optimize our Home page on “inbound marketing agency,” which establishes relevancy for searchers who have searched on that keyword phrase (our target market) and tells them who we are.
+Looking at our Home page result above, we have chosen to optimize our Home page on “inbound marketing agency,” which establishes relevance for searchers who have searched that keyword phrase (our target market) and tells them who we are.
 Next, we tell them what we do – “offers a dedicated inbound marketing team.”
-Finally we tell them why they should click through to our website – “delivering an average 200% return on investment.”
+Finally, we tell them why they should click through to our website – “delivering an average 200% return on investment.”
 We have given them a brief summary of the page content and why it’s important to them.